amitpanda007/interview-scheduler/README.md

 - ~~Tech: Security rule update in database~~
 - ~~Admin: Privacy Mode: for users to only see their names & other names should be blurred~~
 - ~~Admin: Chat Mode for users to chat~~
+- User: Show time till interview for the current user

 ## Documents to read